hytechclub/web-103/Objects/FoodPickerCodeAlong.md

 - The `name` property has been added to the `greekSalad` object
 - The `greekSalad` object has been added to the `items` array

 Run the project, click the button a few times, and verify that the Greek Salad eventually appears!
 Note that it may be helpful to remove the `alert` statement from the top of the `getFood` function for usability purposes.
-Replit also runs slowly sometimes, so if the image is not changing, it may be necessary to wait several seconds.
+The site also runs slowly sometimes, so if the image is not changing, it may be necessary to wait several seconds.

 The additional code should look something like this: